qdrant/landing_page/qdrant-landing/content/documentation/tutorials/student-rag-haystack-red-hat-openshift-hc.md

 })
 ```

 We set the `top_k` parameter to 3, so the retriever should return the three most relevant documents.
-The output should
+Your output should look like this:
-look as follows:

 ```text
 {